jyguyomarch/awesome-productivity/README.md

 - [Obsidian.md](https://obsidian.md/) - A knowledge base tool that works on local Markdown files.
 It allows you to create links between different notes.
 - [Scribe](https://scribehow.com/) - Automatically create step-by-step guides for any process.
 Simply hit “record” and Scribe will generate a detailed guide complete with screenshots based on your actions, ready to share with colleagues, customers, and friends.
 - [Logseq](https://logseq.com/) - Logseq is a privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
 Use it to write, organize and share your thoughts, keep your to-do list, and build your own digital garden.

+### Screen Capture

+- [ShareX](https://getsharex.com/) - Screen capture, file sharing and productivity tool.
 - [Replayable](https://replayable.io) - Dashcam for desktop.
 Remember everything that happens on your desktop.

-### Miscellaneous

-- [ShareX](https://getsharex.com/) - Screen capture, file sharing and productivity tool.